 We will review these arrangements regularly to ensure that they continue to meet government guidance.

 Why do I have to book in advance?

-We are initially only able to re-open our search room for a very limited number of researchers.
+We are initially only able to re-open for a very limited number of researchers.
 This is to allow for social distancing.